Jason-Duffy/karma-police/README.md

 To run Karma Police on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/jason-duffy/karma-police.git`
+2. cd to the root directory
-2. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install`
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`
-4. Open your browser and visit: <http://localhost:3000>
+5. Open your browser and visit: <http://localhost:3000>

+## Testing

+To run automated tests on your local repo, follow these steps:

+1. cd to the root directory
+2. To run the unit/integration test suite: `npm test`
+3. To generate a test coverage report: `npm run test-coverage`
+4. To run end-to-end tests with Selenium: `npm run test-end-to-end`

 ## License